grinsted/boxyicestream/README.md

 3. Geological Survey of Denmark and Greenland; Copenhagen, Denmark
 4. Oceans Graduate School, The University of Western Australia; Perth, Australia

-It relies on fenics version 2019.1.0
+It relies on fenics version 2019.1.0.
+The supplement to the paper has detailed info of the model experiments done.

 ![half of an icestream](/demofig.png)